christopher-besch/chore_planner/README.md

 This creates a single source of truth.

 # Extensibility
-Though only Telegram is supported for now, the chore_planner is designed with extensibility in mind.
+Though only Telegram and Signal is supported for now, the chore_planner is designed with extensibility in mind.
 A new chat integration like Discord or Matrix only needs to implement the `MessagableBot` and optionally the `PollableBot` trait from src/bot.rs.

 # Testing